Naira27/lazyrootbeer/Readme.md

 ---

-## Skillconfiguration
-- `useoutofcombat:` [Here you can choose if the module should only work in combat mode or out of combat too].
-- `userootbeeron:` [Put the desired skill id in here where you want the module to take effect].
-- `usebroochon:` [Put the desired skill id in here where you want the module to take effect].
-- `delay:` [Delay in milliseconds between using the skill and using brooch and or rootbeer].

-Skillconfiguration file can be found under this path /Additional-Data/Skillconfiguration/skills.json in the modules folder.

----

 ## Console Command
 - Type `/8 lazybeer` to enable or disable auto use of brooch and or rootbeer function.
 Enabled by default.
 - Type `/8 lazydebug` to enable or disable debug function for setting up the module.
 Disabled by default.